infracost/actions/README.md

 - [setup](setup): downloads and installs the Infracost CLI in your GitHub Actions workflow.

 ### Deprecated Actions
+The following actions are deprecated and will be removed in the V2 of the GitHub action.

 - [comment](comment): adds comments to pull requests.
-This action is deprecated, please use `infracost comment` directly.
+This action is deprecated, please use [`infracost comment`](https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests) directly.
 - [get-comment](get-comment): reads a comment from a pull request.
 This action is deprecated.

 ## Contributing